agera-edc/MinimumViableDataspace/system-tests/README.md

 # System tests

-The system tests copy a file from a provider to a consumer blob storage account.
+The system tests copies a file from a provider to a consumer blob storage account.

 ## Publish/Build Tasks

 > !
 Important Note !
 >
-> MVD dependencies are Eclipse DataSpaceConnector(EDC), Identity Hub and Registration Service.
+> MVD depends on Eclipse DataSpaceConnector(EDC), Identity Hub and Registration Service.
 These dependencies
 > are __not__ published to any central artifact repository yet, so in local development we have to use locally
 > published dependencies.
 >